kf8a/2018-data-management-workshop/PITCHME.md

 - [Data One](https://www.dataone.org)
 - [Dryad](https://datadryad.org)

+Note:
+Here are some data sources that might be useful at some point.

 ---

 > ...tidy datasets are all alike, but every messy dataset is messy in its own way.